rybak/VanillaWithFlake/Detailed-README.md

 ## Old changes which were implemented into official release (thus removed from datapack or plans)
 ### Blocks
 - Make Piston a Pickaxe tool block (instead of having no tool needed)
+- - [20w06a](https://minecraft.gamepedia.com/Java_Edition_20w06a) "Pickaxes are now more efficient on pistons"

 ### Crafting
 - All Stair recipes now yield 8 Stairs instead of 4